Find A Home

 Requirements

-• Residents must meet 60% or less of the Area Median Income (AMI) for rental housing ($40,140 or less for a single person) in Durham County.
+• Residents must be 60% or less of the Area Median Income (AMI) for DCLT’s affordable rentals.

-• Residents must have stable employment (2+ years) and meet credit and criminal history guidelines.
+• Residents must have stable employment or income (2+ years) and meet credit and criminal history guidelines.

-• Durham residents who use Housing Choice (Section 8) Vouchers are welcome.
+• Durham residents who use Housing Choice (Section 8) or Veteran Affairs Supportive Housing (VASH) Vouchers are welcome to apply.

 Available Rentals